Preserving, expanding and improving the supply of high-quality child care facilities in San Mateo County

 Cost

-Families with a toddler and preschooler pay an average of $48,000 per year for care—making child care one of the biggest household expenses.
+Families with a toddler or preschooler pay an average of $48,000 per year for care—making child care one of the biggest household expenses.

 ROI

-Every $1 invested in early care yields $2 in short-term returns in the local economy and $13 to $16 over the long term—outperforming the S&P 500 over the last 30 years.
+Every $1 invested in early care yields $2 in short-term returns in the local economy and $13 to $16 over the long term.

 Thank You, Funders and Partners